MiscGuild/bridge/README.md

 7. Fill out the `.env.template` file with your credentials and rename it to `.env`.

+8. Remove the `.template` file endings from `src/util/_blacklist.json.template` and `src/util/emojis/emojiIds.json.template`.

-8. Build and run the bot.
+9. Build and run the bot.

 ```bash
 $ npm run build